 Now for the big secret...

 Rinse your mouth vigorously with water a few times and spit.
 This will help to remove any dental plaque and food debris that you've loosened by brushing and flossing.
-Then, take a pea-sized amount of toothpaste and swish it around for 1-minute.
+Now, you'll have maximized the amount of clean, exposed tooth enamel surface area for absorbing re-mineralizing agents in your toothpaste!
+Next, take a pea-sized amount of toothpaste and swish it around for 1-minute.

 Try that vigorous kind of swishing where you puff out your cheeks.
 Also, raise your tongue to the roof of your mouth and try to force the saliva-toothpaste combo between your teeth.